-Students enrolling in the Food Business Managment major with the Intrapreneurship: Driving Innovation from Within an Organization concentration should work with their advisor to select the proper mix of in-person, online, or hybrid courses that both meet the graduation requirements of the degree and align with their academic goals and career aspirations.
+Students enrolling in the Food Business Management Major with Concentration should work with their advisor to select the proper mix of inperson, online, or hybrid courses that both meet the graduation requirements of the degree and align with their academic goals and career aspirations.
 Students choose either the Culinary Arts focus or the Baking and Pastry Arts focus.
 The basic requirements are as follows: